Q. How do I install Keyman for Linux?

 sudo add-apt-repository ppa:keymanapp/keyman sudo apt-get update sudo apt-get upgrade sudo apt-get install ibus-kmfl

 Q. If I already had KMFL isntalled, how can I uninstall KMFL before installing Keyman?

 A. It is good to remove any keyboards from ibus e.g. KMFL keyboards before you remove KMFL.
 Then, to remove KMFL:

 Q. How do I display the On-screen Keyboard (OSK)?

 Q. What Linux distros will Keyman work with?

 A. Keyman runs on Debian, Ubuntu, Wasta Linux and can be compiled to run from source in most

-Note: there's currently a limitation where the Keyman pacakges are incomplete on the Xenial ppa.
+Note: there's currently a limitation where the Keyman packages are incomplete on the Xenial ppa.

 Q. Will my existing Windows Keyman keyboard work with Keyman for Linux?